 Why a post about the local lodge?
-As I was researching the history of the county, I came across the Facebook Page, the Nashville Lodge website and a link to a rather in-depth history (1851-1962) of the lodge.
+As I was researching the history of the county and the various non-profit organizations, I came across the Facebook Page, the Nashville Lodge website and a link to a rather in-depth history (1851-1962) of the lodge.
 The following statement in the history caught my interest:

 The history of Nashville Lodge #135 F & AM, Nashville and Brown County are so inextricably intertwined that in many cases they are one and the same.